Packaging | Product Development | Identity

 Editorial | Personal Project

 What would you do for music?
-Would you spend all your savings on a pair of expensive headphones for great sound?
-Would you endanger the life of your computer for a suspicious LimeWire download?
+Would you spend all your savings on a pair of expensive headphones for great sound or endanger your computer for a suspicious LimeWire download?
 Would you risk your life?

 Music on Bones is a box set celebrating the ‘Bone Music’ of the Soviet Union, and the strong, colorful people who inspired it.
 During the mid-20th century, producing, performing, and listening to Western and Western-style music was forbidden.
-Undeterred, audiophiles risked everything to listen to the music they loved, creating an underground bootlegging movement that would put today’s YouTube Audio Rippers to shame.
-Many Bone Music listeners were part of the 'Stilyagi' counterculture movement known for their bright, Western-inspired outfits and hairstyles.
-Since vinyl was scarce, these music lovers would etch sound into discarded x-rays from the local hospitals, distributing these improvised records in secret.
+Undeterred, audiophiles risked everything to listen to the music they loved, creating an underground bootlegging movement, etching sound into x-rays discarded by local hospitals since vinyl was scarce.
+These improvised records were distributed in secret, often by members of a youth subculture, the Stilyagi, known for their bright, Western-inspired outfits and hairstyles.

 Historic images of Stilyagi youth courtesy of Messy Nessy Chic.